Laws of Quantum Programming: Detailed Proof of Theorem

-\end{enumerate} \end{prop} \begin{proof} Similar to the proofs of Proposition \ref{sequential-laws}. \end{proof}
+\end{enumerate} \end{prop} \begin{proof} Similar to the proofs of Proposition~\ref{sequential-laws}. \end{proof}

-Now we are ready to present the detailed proof of Theorem \ref{thm-defer}. \begin{proof}[Proof of Theorem \ref{thm-defer}] We proceed by induction on the structure of $P$.
-The strategy is that we prove Eq. (\ref{defer-2}) and $\mathit{qv}(C)\subseteq \mathit{qv}(P)\cup \overline{q}_a$ simultaneously.
+Now we are ready to present the detailed proof of Theorem~\ref{thm-defer}. \begin{proof}[Proof of Theorem~\ref{thm-defer}] We proceed by induction on the structure of $P$.
+The strategy is that we prove Eq. (\ref{defer-2}) and $\qvar(C)\subseteq \qvar(P)\cup \qbar_a$ simultaneously.

-\textbf{Case 1}. $P = \mathbf{skip}$ or $\mathbf{abort}$ or $P = C$ (quantum circuit).
+\textbf{Case 1}. $P = \iskip$ or $\iabort$ or $P = C$ (quantum circuit).
 We introduce an auxiliary qubit $q_a$.
 Then:

-It is worth noting that in order to minimize the number of auxiliary qubits, it is not necessary to introduce $q_a$ for each $\mathbf{skip}$ or $\mathbf{abort}$ or $C$ if they are embedded in a branch of if statement or sequential composition.
+It is worth noting that, in order to minimise the number of auxiliary qubits, it is not necessary to introduce $q_a$ for each $\iskip$, or $\iabort$, or $C$ if they are embedded within a branch of $\kif$-statement or sequential composition.